ReallyFighter/TwitterFlooder/README.md

 git clone https://github.com/ReallyFighter/TwitterFlooder
 ```
 Or by Clicking [here](https://github.com/ReallyFighter/TwitterFlooder/archive/refs/heads/main.zip)
-After this, launch requirements.bat to make sure to have all the necessary library.To launch it, open cmd at the location where you installed the tool, and do
+After this, launch requirements.bat to make sure to have all the necessary library.
+To launch it, open cmd at the location where you installed the tool, and do
 ```bash
 python TwitterFlooder.py
 ```